![]() |

 Telegraph Callsign: BX

 Cobham was most likely named for the estate Cobham Park, which lies across the tracks and Mechunk Creek from the station location.
-Cobham was one of the earliest depots on the line; the Louisa Railroad reached Cobham on August 14, 1848 and had a station and agent here in 1850.
+The estate was named for the village of Cobham in Surrey County, England (Hanson, 1969).
+Cobham was one of the earliest stations on the line; the Louisa Railroad reached Cobham on August 14, 1848 and had a station and agent here in 1850.
 In the late 1850’s and early 1860’s, the Piedmont Female Academy operated near Cobham and promised to have transportation waiting at the station to meet incoming students the first week in September.

 * - My copy of the valuation maps lists this retirement in March of 1968.

-Cobham Station This is the 1881 station at its current location.
+This is the 1881 depot at its current location.
 The photo is a bit fuzzy because I took it with a telephoto lens and no tripod.
 For better pictures see the Library of Congress page.
-(November, 2002 photo)
+(November, 2002 photo by Larry Z. Daily)

-Cobham Station The top view is the C&O station at Cobham circa 1930.
-It is from a C&O negative.
-The bottom view is from a postcard and is, I believe, from considerably later.
-The station doesn’t look as well-maintained and the right-of-way is looking a bit scraggly.
-(Top photo from a C&O Railway negative in the collection of Thomas W. Dixon, Jr. Used with permission.
-Bottom photo from a postcard in the collection of Larry Z. Daily)
+This photo of the Cobham depot is from a postcard and is, I believe, from considerably later than 1930.
+The depot itself doesn’t look as well-maintained and the right-of-way is looking a bit scraggly.
+(From a postcard in the collection of Larry Z. Daily)

 In this view I’m looking north (east by timetable) at Cobham.
-The station once stood to the left in the photo.
+The depot once stood to the left in the photo.
 On the right, next to the tracks, is the base for the water column that once stood here.
 In the distance is the Rt.
 22 bridge (#H-1673).
 The bridge was built circa 1935 and eliminated the Rt.
 22 grade crossing, which was just to the east of the station.
-(1999 photo)
+(1999 photo by Larry Z. Daily)

-This is the C&O’s bridge over Turkeysag Creek.
-It once carried a siding as well as the mainline, but the second track has been removed.
+This is the C&O’s bridge (bridge number 1675) over Turkeysag Creek.
+It once carried a siding as well as the mainline, but the second track had been removed when I took this photo.
 The bridge is approximately 40' long and was built in 1897.
-(November, 2002 photo)
+(November, 2002 photo by Larry Z. Daily)

 This map was prepared from U.S.G.S. topological maps, C&O track charts dated 1963, C&O Side Track Records dated 1937, a copy of the Side Track Records updated through the 1990’s, and C&O Valuation maps, also updated through the 1990’s.